 - This journal adheres to a double-blinded peer-review policy.
-The title of the paper should be included but not the whole content of the first page in the main document of the paper. - The title page should list the article title and the corresponding author's full name, highest academic degrees (up to maximum 3), title, department, affiliation, mailing address, e-mail address, and telephone and fax numbers.
-It should also list the full name, degree, title, department, e-mail address and affiliation of every co-author. - All authors' affiliations and full financial disclosures listed - Details of earlier presentation: date(s) and site(s) of presentation (if applicable) - Listing of each author's role/participation in the authorship of the manuscript on the manuscript (on a separate page in the manuscript) - Statement of institutional review board approval and/or statement of conforming to the Declaration of Helsinki
+The title page should NOT be included in the main document. - The title page should list the article title and the corresponding author's full name, highest academic degrees (up to a maximum 3), title, department, affiliation, mailing address, e-mail address, and telephone and fax numbers.
+It should also list the full name, degree, title, department, e-mail address and affiliation of every co-author. - All authors' affiliations and full financial disclosures listed. - Details of earlier presentation: date(s) and site(s) of presentation (if applicable) - Listing of each author's role/participation in the authorship of the manuscript on the manuscript (on a separate page in the manuscript) - Statement of institutional review board approval and/or statement of conforming to the Declaration of Helsinki